TheoreticalEcology/machinelearning/docs/03-intro.md

     <p>
       <script>
         makeMultipleChoiceForm(
-         'Which of the following statements about the bias-variance trade-off is correct?
-(See bias-variance tradeoff figure above', 'checkbox',
+         'Which of the following statements about the bias-variance trade-off is correct? (see figure above)', 'checkbox',
           [
             {